top of page

 All of it is excellent Dhamma, the most fundamental and profound teachings of the Buddha, and if you're curious to see the content of all the tablets, please click here for the complete photo album in high res.

-• 4 Buddha statues in four different mudras (hand gestures) will be in the topmost circular niches
+• 4 Buddha statues in four different mudras (hand gestures) are in the topmost circular niches

-• In the circular niches below the Buddharūpas will be four 12-spoked Dhammacakkas
+• The circular niches below the Buddharūpas contain four 12-spoked Dhammacakkas

-• In the square niches below that will be four inscribed Brahma Plaques, quoting Brahma Sahampati's words of encouragement to honour, respect and revere the Saddhamma, and to remember the teachings of the Buddha, from Anguttara Nikāya / Numerical Discourses Fours No21.
+• In the square niches below that will be four inscribed Brahma Plaques, quoting Brahma Sahampati's words of encouragement to honour, respect and revere the Saddhamma, and to remember the teachings of the Buddha, from Saṃyutta Nikāya 6.2 / Connected Discourses 6.2.
 Click on gallery below to expand images to see them clearly

 If you wish to contribute to the stupa projects, you can do so on the donation page.